zcash/zips/zip-proportional-output-fee-mechanism-pofm.rst

 Terminology
 ===========

-The key words "MUST", "SHOULD", "SHOULD NOT", "MAY", "RECOMMENDED", "OPTIONAL", and "REQUIRED" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_
+The key word "SHOULD" in this document is to be interpreted as described in RFC 2119. [#RFC2119]_

-"Z" refers to shielded address.
-"T" refers to transparent address.

-"POFM" refers to the proposed change in conventional fee as described in this ZIP.

-The term "default transaction fee" in this document is in reference to Z to Z, T to Z & Z to T transaction fee paid to miners on the Zcash network for the work on including the shielded transaction in a block.
+The term "conventional transaction fee" in this document is in reference to the value of a transaction fee that is conventionally used by wallets, and that a user can reasonably expect miners on the Zcash network to accept for including a transaction in a block.

 The terms "Mainnet, "Testnet", and "zatoshi" in this document are defined as in [#protocol-networks]_.

 Abstract